Sheep & Goat Net 9/35/7

 - Has string verticals every 7" instead of plastic struts every 12".
 String is more prone to sagging but the closer vertical spacing is better for controlling foxes, lambs and goat kids.

-- Yellow color not as visible in light/dark situations as white/black.
+- Yellow color is not as visible against all backgrounds as white/black.

 |Horizontal Strands||9 (8 conductive)|